The First Blast of the Trumpet Against the Monstruous Regiment of Women: Content

 The bulk of The First Blast contained Knox's counterarguments to Calvin's viewpoints on gynarchy that they had discussed previously.
-While discussing gynarchy in general, Knox's target was mainly Queen Mary I.
+While discussing gynarchy in general, Knox's target was mainly Mary, Queen of England and Ireland.

 Knox, a staunch Protestant Reformer, opposed the Catholic queens on religious grounds, and used them as examples to argue against female rule over men generally.
 Building on his premise that, according to Knox's understanding of the Bible, "God, by the order of his creation, has [deprived] woman of authority and dominion" and from history that "man has seen, proved, and pronounced just causes why it should be", he argued the following with regard to the specific role of women bearing authority:

 For who can denie but it repugneth to nature, that the blind shal be appointed to leade and conduct such as do see?
 That the weake, the sicke, and impotent persones shall norishe and kepe the hole and strong, and finallie, that the foolishe, madde and phrenetike shal gouerne the discrete, and giue counsel to such as be sober of mind?
 And such be al women, compared vnto man in bearing of authoritie.
 For their sight in ciuile regiment, is but blindnes: their strength, weaknes: their counsel, foolishenes: and judgement, phrenesie, if it be rightlie considered.

 Knox had three primary sections in The First Blast.
 First, that gynarchy was repugnant to Nature'; second, 'a contumlie to God'; and finally, 'the subversion of good order.

 Knox believed that when a female ruled in society, it went against the natural order of things.
 He further went on to say that it was a virtue from God for women to serve men.
 Knox thought that civil obedience was a prerequisite for heaven and Mary was not in line with the civil obedience.
 Although there were exceptions to this order, Knox believed that God was the only one who could make those exceptions.

 Knox appealed to the common belief that women were supposed to come after men because Eve came after (and from) Adam.
 Furthermore, God's anger against Eve for taking the forbidden fruit had continued and all women were therefore punished by being subjected to men.

 In his analysis of the Creation, Knox furthered his argument by stating that women were created in the image of God "only with respect to creatures, not with respect to man".
 Knox believed that men were a superior reflection of God and women were an inferior reflection.